goldfinch/focuspoint-extra/README.md

 Provides a full list of all available images for a quick Alt/Title, Filename and Focus Point update.

 Apart from that, it comes with two custom fields: `EditableUploadField`, `EditableSortableUploadField` (based on `UploadField`, `SortableUploadField`) enchanted with an inline editor for quick access and update, without leaving the page or making too many clicks.
+To more other additions: `ImageCoordsField` and `GridFieldManyManyFocusConfig`.

 ## Install